This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your healthcare provider may suggest any of the following:

-- Chew your food well.
-Smaller bites of food are easier for your body to digest.
-You may need to eat several, small, low-fat, low-fiber meals throughout the day.
+- Change your eating habits.
+Take small bites of food to make it easier for your body to digest.
+You may need to eat several small meals low in fiber and fat throughout the day.
+Ask your dietitian for help with planning your meals.

-- Avoid raw fruits, vegetables, and whole grains.
+- Do not eat raw fruits, vegetables, or whole grains.
 These can cause you to have undigested food in your stomach.
-The undigested food can form into a blockage that can become life-threatening.
+The undigested food can form a blockage that can become life-threatening.

 - Do not lie down for 2 hours after your meals.
 Walking and sitting after meals help with digestion.